 All volunteers must be current members of the Ness Creek Cultural & Recreational Society.
-The $10 annual membership fee can be paid via paypal, by cheque mailed to the Ness Creek office or renewed in-person at the Pre-Creek Party.
+The $20 annual membership fee ($10 for 18 and under) can be paid via paypal, by cheque mailed to the Ness Creek office or renewed in-person at the Pre-Creek Party.
 First time volunteers will be charged a deposit in advance and will be reimbursed after they have fulfilled their commitment.
 This fee will be waived if they can provide an adequate recommendation.
 Volunteers must also make themselves available to attend an on-site orientation Wednesday evening pre-festival.
 Volunteers must act responsibly and with the interests of the Society when fulfilling their volunteer requirements.
 Volunteers must be visible, wearing their volunteer shirts while working.

 How many hours are required of volunteers?

 A minimum of 16 volunteer hours, (or 32 pre/post festival), is required to qualify for free admittance to the Festival.
 Reduced youth hourly commitments vary with age.